kryo2k/vx/README.md

 Fully functional contact page.
 Currently able to be configured per-environment.

-... and LOTS of other angular directives, filters, controllers, services for interacting with key pieces of the system.
+... and LOTS of other express middle-ware, nodejs components, services, angular directives, filters, controllers, services for interacting with key pieces of the system.
 Mostly sandboxing at this point.